trellis-ldp-archive/trellis-constraint-rules/README.md

 [![Build Status](https://travis-ci.org/acoburn/trellis-constraint-rules.png?branch=master)](https://travis-ci.org/acoburn/trellis-constraint-rules)

-A set of constraints on a trellis repository.
-For example, the rules that govern valid RDF.
+A set of constraints on a trellis repository defining the rules that govern valid RDF.

 These rules consist of: